-Active commercial ancillary services will be procured on an as required basis, in line with the Clean Energy Package which requires all volumes of balancing capacity products services be procured at Day Ahead.
+Active commercial ancillary services will be procured on an as required basis, in line with the Clean Energy Package which requires all volumes of balancing capacity services be procured at day-ahead.
 However, there is currently one open derogation and the possibility of more in the future.
 Providers will be given adequate notice of any revisions to tendering frequency and rationale for changes.

-ANCILLARY SERVICES MEANS OF PROCUREMENT TIMESCALES

-Commercial Ancillary Services Bilateral Contracts or Contracts As required

-Constraint Management Services derived from market tenders

-MW Dispatch constraint Tri-party Contracts with NGED and As required

-management service providers As required

-As required

-Generation Export For BM participants, via their

-Management Scheme connection agreement.
-For DERs

-(GEMS) Tri-Party contracts subject to

-agreement with DNO.

-Local Constraint Market Contracts procured from tender

-(LCM) platform

-Frequency Response

-- Firm Frequency Response Contracts derived from market As required

-tenders or auction

-Dynamic Firm Frequency Contracts derived from monthly As required

-Response (DFFR) market tenders or auction

-As required

-Static Firm Frequency Contracts derived from day ahead

-Response (SFFR) market tenders or auction

-As required

-Dynamic Containment (DC) Contracts derived from market

-tenders or auction

-Dynamic Moderation (DM) Contracts derived from market

-, as a second 42 m tenders or auction

-Contracts derived from market

-Dynamic Regulation (DR) tenders or auction

-Reserve

-Fast Reserve Contracted on the day via the As required

-Optional Service.
+ANCILLARY SERVICES MEANS OF PROCUREMENT Commercial Ancillary Services Bilateral Contracts or Contracts derived from Constraint Management Services market tenders MW Dispatch constraint management service Tri-party Contracts with NGED and providers Generation Export Management Scheme (GEMS) For BM participants, via their connection agreement.
+For DERs Tri-Party contracts subject to agreement with DNO.
+Local Constraint Market (LCM) Contracts procured from tender platform Frequency Response Dynamic Firm Frequency Response (DFFR) Contracts derived from monthly market tenders or auction Static Firm Frequency Response (SFFR) Contracts derived from day-ahead market tenders or auction Dynamic Containment (DC) Contracts derived from market tenders or auction Dynamic Moderation (DM) Contracts derived from market tenders or auction Dynamic Regulation (DR) Contracts derived from market tenders or auction Reserve Fast Reserve Contracted on the day via the Optional Service.

-• STOR Contracts derived from daily As required
+• STOR Contracts derived from daily auctions

-auctionsmarket tenders process

-Balancing Reserve (BR) Contracts derived from market

-tenders or auction As required

-A - a - a - a - d

-As required

-New Reserve Products Potentially contracted via a within-
+Potentially contracted via a within-day

-services day Optional service initially with
+New Reserve services Optional service initially with day-ahead

-30111003 day-ahead market procurement to
+market procurement to follow later.

-follow later.

-• ODFM Contracts derived from market As Required,
+ODFM Contracts derived from market tender

-tender process, required according according to
+process, required according to system

-to system conditions system conditions
+conditions

-Demand Flexibility As Required,
+Demand Flexibility Service

-Service Contracts derived from market according to
+Contracts derived from market tender

-tender process, required according system conditions
+process, required according to system

-to system conditions
+conditions

-•